mizu-bai/Chem-RISC-V/Molecular-Dyanmics/VENUS96-on-Allwinner-D1.md

 373        WRITE(6,802)ADATE
 ```

 It is clear that the subroutine `FDATA` is for UNIX-Supported systems while subroutine `GDATA` is for UNICOS-Supported systems.
 Next, continue to find out if subroutine `GDATA` is invoked in other place and its definition.
-The definition of `GDATA` is at the end of this file, and just commit with a lot of "C".
+The definition of `GDATA` is at the end of this file, and just comment out it with a lot of "C" characters.

 ```fortran
 13486  C